saadalkandari/madlibs/README.md

 The user enters the number `6`, the plural noun `dolls`, the name `stephen sedoll`, the sentence `the future is made of dolls`, and the verb `shake my head`.
 Then the story at the end is generated automatically based on the user's input.

-### Task Steps:
+### Task Steps

-* Use the story in the example above for the user to complete.
+- Use the story in the example above for the user to complete.
 The values that need to be filled by the user's input are:
-    * `time`
+  - `time`
-    * `items`
+  - `items`
-    * `name`: When printing the name to the user, the first letter of each word should be capitalized.
+  - `name`: When printing the name to the user, the first letter of each word should be capitalized.
 See the example above.
-    * `scream`: When printing the scream to the user, all the letters in the scream have to be capitalized.
+  - `scream`: When printing the scream to the user, all the letters in the scream have to be capitalized.
 See the example above.
-    * `action`
+  - `action`
-* Add the file `madlibs.py` to the git repository, commit changes, and push your code to the remote repository.
+- Add the file `madlibs.py` to the git repository, commit changes, and push your code to the remote repository.

 Hint: You will need [string methods](https://www.w3schools.com/python/python_ref_string.asp).